amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 ### Distributed tracing

 Distributed tracing provides insight into the traffic that flows across services in a distributed application.
 The log of exchanged request and response messages is an invaluable source of information for troubleshooting issues.
-The hard part is correlating messages that originate from the same event.
-To correlate messages, Dapr uses the [W3C Trace Context](https://www.w3.org/TR/trace-context) standard.
+The hard part is *correlating messages* that originate from the same operation.

-The W3C Trace Context is a specification that injects context information into requests and responses for correlation.
+Dapr uses the [W3C Trace Context](https://www.w3.org/TR/trace-context) for correlate related messages.
+It injects the same context information into requests and responses that form a unique operation.
 Figure 9-2 shows how correlation works:

 ![W3C Trace Context example](media/observability/w3c-trace-context.png)